Menu

 Aug 18, 2014

 Brooklyn, NY – The State University of New York has announced that $250,000 has been awarded to five campus research projects through the SUNY Technology Accelerator Fund (TAF), which accelerates the development and commercialization of innovations by SUNY faculty, students, and staff.
-Among the awardees is M. Mahmood Hussain, PhD, distinguished professor of cell biology and pediatrics at SUNY Downstate Medical Center, who will receive $50,000 in TAF funding to advance his research.
+Among the awardees is M. Mahmood Hussain, PhD, distinguished professor of cell biology and pediatrics at SUNY Downstate Health Sciences University, who will receive $50,000 in TAF funding to advance his research.

 Technologies selected for TAF investment go through a rigorous evaluation process, with input from external experts in various fields of science, technology, and business development.
 Factors considered for the awards include the availability of intellectual property protection, marketability, commercial potential, feasibility, and breadth of impact.